Triangular decompositions: Reedy algebras and quasi-hereditary algebras: Characterising Reedy algebras in terms of quasi-hereditary structures

 \section{Characterising Reedy algebras in terms of quasi-hereditary structures}

-By \cite[Theorem 4.20]{DS} Reedy algebras are quasi-hereditary.
+By \cite[Theorem 4.22]{DS} Reedy algebras are quasi-hereditary.
 The converse is not true, as illustrated by Examples \ref{ex:matrix} and \ref{ex:Steffens_example} above.
 This raises the question of how to characterise Reedy algebras as quasi-hereditary algebras with additional structure.
 Theorem~\ref{thm:characterization} answers this question, characterises the subalgebras $A^+$ and $A^-$ of a Reedy algebra by strong properties and also gives a different proof of quasi-heredity of Reedy algebras via \cite{Koe2}.
-The proof in \cite{DS} is based on an analysis of standard modules while the proof below focuses on heredity chains.
+In addition, Corollary \ref{cor:heredity chain of Reedy} provides yet another proof of quasi-heredity of Reedy algebras.
+The proof in \cite{DS} is based on an analysis of standard modules while the proofs in this section focus on heredity chains.

 \begin{theorem} Let $A$ be a finite-dimensional algebra over a field $k$ and let $B$ and $C$ be unital $k$--subalgebras of $A$.
 Then the following are equivalent: \begin{itemize} \item[(i)] The algebra $A$ is Reedy with $A^-=B$ and $A^+=C$. \item[(ii)] The subalgebras $B$ and $C$ are elementary, $S\coloneqq B\cap C$ is a maximal semisimple subalgebra of $B$ and $C$ and the multiplication in $A$ induces an isomorphism